ucdnetsoc/netsoc-cms/README.md

 well, you'll know it because there aren't a bunch of errors on your screen :)

-5. Open the Strapi admin panel at `localhost:1337/admin` in your browser to create an admin userfor yourself.
+5. Open the Strapi admin panel at `localhost:1337/admin` in your browser to create an admin user for yourself.
+It might take a minute for this to come online.

-6. Once you're logged in, go to the Content-Manager to add new entries.
+7. Once you're logged in, go to the Content-Manager to add new entries.
 You can also edit the Content-Types in the Content-Type Builder.
 Note that any changes you make here will NOT reflect on the production instance running on the Netsoc server.